Cycling in Sydney: Infrastructure

-For the most part, cyclists ride on the road with motor vehicles (current regulations only permit cyclists under 16 years old to ride on the footpath.
+People riding bikes are allowed to cycle on the road, cycleways or shared paths, but only on footpaths cyclist is under 16 years old (or accompanying someone under 16 years old).
 Historically, bicycle infrastructure was largely constructed in areas for recreational riding or along shared paths such as in parks.
 Prior to the involvement of Jan Gehl, the City of Sydney created a Bicycle Action Plan in 2007, part of which involved building physically separated cycleways.
 In May 2009, the first of these, a 200m stretch along King Street in the CBD opened.
 In the following decade the number of commuter cycling trips doubled and the City of Sydney produced a Cycling Strategy and Action Plan 2018 – 2030.
 The plan sets out to prioritise connecting the cycleway network, supporting people to ride, supporting business to support their employees to ride and to lead by example.

 Subsequently, longer segregated paths have been built along selected routes through the city.
 There had been plans to extend these separated routes, however these have largely not gone ahead, and some important commuter paths, like the College Street bike path, have actually been removed in 2015 at the insistence of Duncan Gay, the former Minister for Roads, Maritime and Freight (who has openly described himself as "the biggest bike lane sceptic in government") with the support of Mike Baird, a former Premier of New South Wales.

 Another criticism of Sydney's separated paths is that the traffic lights preference cars over both pedestrians and cyclists.
 Not only are cyclists critical of the reported difficulty in triggering a light change, they are also unhappy that priority is afforded to cars by default, in much the same way that pedestrians must push a button before being included in the traffic light sequence.

 Coinciding with the City of Sydney's new investment in cycleways, the state of NSW has repeatedly released statewide plans for bicycle infrastructure, including in 2010, BikePlan NSW.
 The plan is acknowledged by Bicycle NSW, but thought to be underfunded by local bicycle groups.
 While premier of NSW, Kristina Keneally bicycle commuted 10 km each way from the suburb of Pagewood to the CBD.

+Bicycle Parking

+There are many bike sheds and lockers across the Sydney train and metro network.
+This includes opal card operated security parking such as at Redfern, Green Square, Waterloo and Victoria Cross stations.